microsoft/Azure-Analytics-and-AI-Engagement/retail/Readme-shell.md

 	![Enter Resource Group name.](media/cloud-shell-25.png)

-25. Verify the compute and kernel show green and are ready, if not wait for them to turn green, then **click** on the ">>" button at top left in the workspace as shown in the image, let the notebook run successfully and then **open** the "14 Personality Based Video Recommender.ipynb" notebook and **run** it as well.
+25. Verify the compute and kernel show green and are ready, if not wait for them to turn green, then **click** on the "..." button at top left in the workspace as shown in the image and **click** on Restart kernel and run all cells option.
+Let the notebook run successfully and then **open** the "14 Personality Based Video Recommender.ipynb" notebook and **run** it as well.

 	![Enter Resource Group name.](media/cloud-shell-26.png)

 ### Task 5: (Under Maintenance.
 Move to Task 6)QnA maker and LogicApp Configuration

 > **Note:**
 	> - QnAmaker service is being upgraded to Question Answering.
 Please Move to the next task.

 1. **Open** the Azure Portal.